tsoernes/nis/README.md

 Name: Stick_Length, dtype: int64
 ```

-Handling features with missing values.
+How to handle features with missing values:
-Notation:
-XGB - XGBoost
-cat - category
-var - variable
-catvar - categorical variable
+(excluding imputing missing value with e.g. mean or using nearest neighbors)

 none_unspec - 'None or Unspecified'
 cat counts excludes NaN and none_unspec

-(A) For vars with 1 cat:
+(A) For variables (vars) with 1 category (cat):
 - Any catvar must have 2 cats.
 Create cat N for none_unspec
 - Order cats (X, N)
 - XGB decides what to do with NaN